ImagicTheCat's Blog

 Coroutines

-As a rule for interoperability in the general case: only the entity or system that yielded the coroutine should be the one responsible of resuming it.
+As a rule for interoperability in the general case: only the thing that yielded the coroutine should be the one responsible of resuming it.
 This prevents resuming conflicts, which allows composition of yielding operations.

 Entity Systems

 As mentioned in the performances section, changing the data layout can be more than an optimization.
-This section explains a method which removes my need for OOP (my version of it).
-I should not use a class system ever again; I can still use objects, i.e. direct use of metatables, but not a class system with the intent to build some kind of class hierarchy.
+This section explains a method which removes my need for OOP to model entities.
+I should not use a class system ever again; I can still seldom use objects, e.g. file handles, but certainly not a class system with the intent to build some kind of class hierarchy.

 It implies that components are dynamic and use-after-free / double-free are not really an issue.
 But, there is still bookkeeping to be done to avoid memory leaks.